ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-toolbarLocation">toolbarLocation</a></td>
-			<td>N/A. Can be achieved by using the {@link module:editor-decoupled/decouplededitor~DecoupledEditor decoupled editor} or writing an editor with a customized UI view.</td>
+			<td>N/A. Can be achieved by using the {@link module:editor-decoupled/decouplededitor~DecoupledEditor decoupled editor} or writing an editor with a customized UI view, like in this {@link examples/custom/bottom-toolbar-editor editor with bottom toolbar}.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-toolbarStartupExpanded">toolbarStartupExpanded</a></td>